krishdevapp/simple-java-maven-app/README.md

 ```
 1. Create a Slack account if you don't have one.
 Set up a Slack workspace if you haven't already.

-2. To create an app in slack you have required permissions, otherwise you will not be able to see app options
+2. To create an app in slack you have required permissions, otherwise you will not be able to see app options h

 3. Navigate to workspace in Slack-->Settings & adminstration--> Manage apps